 Reality: In most states, GPS tracking is perfectly legal for an employer to use with their employees.
 As long as the employer is not violating the workers’ personal privacy, they are within their rights to use it.

-Myth #15: GPS time tracking will access my personal information
+15. It will access my personal information

 Reality: GPS time tracking from a mobile phone accesses only the location of the person with the phone or mobile device.
 The truth is, apps like Facebook, Google, and others access much more personal information than a GPS time tracking app does.

-Myth #16: GPS time tracking will track me when I’m off the clock
+16. It will track me when I’m off the clock

 Reality: Some GPS tracking will certainly work when you’re off the clock but those are not appropriate for employer/employee tracking.
 Rather, these are systems most commonly used for criminal surveillance and have their own sets of laws and legalities.